-Begin With an Idea
+Begin with an Idea

-No matter what you do, define the space.
+No matter what you do, define the basement remodel space.
 Do you have children that will benefit from a play area?
 Do you need a family room, with a large entertainment area?
 Do you want to install a spare bedroom and bath for extended stays by your parents or in-laws?

 All of that must be defined before you proceed.
 The reason is simple—you are at ground zero in your basement.
 There are certain things that cannot be changed.
 Your job will be to work around them.

-Proceed With Planning
+Proceed with Basement Remodel Planning

 In your drawing, allow for the finished wall, which will include the stud and wallboard.
 It will be approximately 15-inches.
 Record the measurements as accurately as possible.
-You don't want to install a kitchen or pool table in your new basement remodel and find you that are 6-inches short on space.
+You don't want to install a kitchen or pool table in your new basement remodel and find that you are 6 inches short on space.

 Home Designer is powerful.
 It includes a complete set of Computer Aided Design (CAD) tools to detail designs; furthermore, it allows you to import colors, textures, and wall treatments to give you a good picture of what you want.
-It will guide you in determining materials you need, and generate a spreadsheet of these items, allowing you to figure budget.
+It will guide you in determining the materials you need, and generate a spreadsheet of these items, allowing you to figure budget.
 It can be purchased at Basement Ideas’ online store for $59.00.

 When using 3D software to design a basement remodel, remember that it is merely a visualization, not actual floor plans.
 Although you can be very accurate with this software, scaling it to almost exact dimensions, there are too many other factors that are not being considered.

-If you take a 3D render of a basement design to a contractor or builder, you are only asking for trouble.
+If you take a 3D rendering of a basement design to a contractor or builder, you are only asking for trouble.
 Use them only for visualization and to give you an idea of what your finished basement will look like.
 Never depend on these images to be an exact model of the finished product.

 Considering a Budget